jlim2/musicmaven/README.md

 refer to the list to play the songs that the guests want played.
 The guests can add songs and vote up/down on that they have added.

+Powered by Ionic to provide cross-platform mobile application that feels natural on each user's device.

 This is a project for COMP225: Software Development at Macalester College.

 Old repository: https://github.com/ahelfins/Democratic-DJ